Forge Bible Bot

 The !impact command shows your community's stats for the current month — verses shared, trivia rounds played, prayers lifted up, and praise reports.
 A great way to see God moving through your ministry!

-OBS Overlay
+Stream Overlay

 Copy your overlay URL and enable/disable the overlay.
 Open the Overlay Editor to visually position each element on a drag-and-drop canvas - including the new Discussion Queue zone.
 Customize fonts, colors, themes, and display duration.
 Control which features display with individual toggles.

-Toggle these features on/off and control TTS audio. !jesussaid shows red-letter quotes from Jesus in the Gospels. !proverb shows wisdom from Proverbs, Ecclesiastes, and wisdom Psalms.
+Toggle these features on/off and control TTS audio. !jesussaid shows red-letter quotes from Jesus in the Gospels. !proverb shows wisdom from Proverbs, Ecclesiastes, and wisdom Psalms. !psalm shows a verse from a curated collection of 100 Psalms across 11 themes (comfort, trust, praise, longing, and more) - the same source the channel-point "Psalm of Comfort" redemption now draws from.

 Community & Ministry